yugabyte/yugabyte-db/docs/content/latest/architecture/core-functions/read-path.md

 ## Step 1.
 Identify Tablet Leader

-The user-issued read request first hits the YQL query layer on a port with the appropriate protocol (Cassandra, Redis, PostgreSQL(beta), etc).
+The user-issued read request first hits the YQL query layer on a port with the appropriate API, which is either YCQL or YEDIS or YSQL(beta).
 This user request is translated by the YQL layer into an internal key.
+The
-The YQL layer then finds this tablet as well as the YB-TServers hosting it by making an RPC call to the YB-Master, and caches the response for future.
+YQL layer then finds this tablet as well as the YB-TServers hosting it by making an RPC call to the YB-Master, and caches the response for future.
 The YQL layer then issues the read to the YB-TServer that hosts the leader tablet-peer.
 The read is handled by the leader of the RAFT group of the tablet owning the internal key.
 The leader of the tablet RAFT group which handles the read request performs the read from its DocDB and returns the result to the user.

-As mentioned before in the [write IO path section](../write-path/#step-1-identify-tablet-leader), the YugaByte smart client can route the application requests directly to the correct YB-TServer avoiding any extra network hops or master lookups.
+As mentioned before in the [write IO path section](../write-path/#step-1-identify-tablet-leader), the YugaByte DB smart client can route the application requests directly to the correct YB-TServer avoiding any extra network hops or master lookups.